SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Fixed one of the example files.
   * Changed get_label_address to look for labels in all segments.
   * Changed str_find_word to recognize comas and parentheses as word boundaries.
-  * Added contentent to example files.
+  * Added content to example files.
   * Fixed bug that caused incorrect segment addresses.
   * Fixed bug that caused the program size to be calculated incorrectly.
   * Added a function to generate MIF and COE files for Quartus and Vivado.